 The Cliffs of Moher Coastal Walk

-Doolin Inn and Hostel is located at the start of the 20 km Cliffs of Moher Coastal Trail. part of the trail that can be accessed from our doorstep with the other side from Liscannor 20km or Hags Head 12km.
+Doolin Hostel is located at the start of the 20 km Cliffs of Moher Coastal Trail. part of the trail that can be accessed from our doorstep with the other side from Liscannor 20km or Hags Head 12km.
 Doolin to the Cliffs will take approximately 2.5 hours (8 km).
 You will see amazing views of the Cliffs, the Aran Islands, Kerry mountains, Galway Bay, O’Briens Tower and the thousands of seabirds that nest and feed around the cliffs.
 Walkers should come prepared with sensible walking shoes or hiking boots, water and a rain jacket.
 It is not advisable to walk in windy or poor weather conditions.

 We recommend you take a guided walk with Pat Sweeney, local historian and farmer who will regale you with fascinating stories and secrets of the cliffs as you walk.